Unusual Foods Around the World: Bizarre Delicacies and Cultural Experiences

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read our privacy policy here .

 Of course, calling something “weird food” can be a bit judgmental.
 Many Westerners don’t realize how much food preferences have evolved over time.
-What we consider unusual today might have once been a necessity—peasant food born from scarcity or a luxury reserved for the elite.
+What we consider unusual today might have once been a necessity peasant food born from scarcity or a luxury reserved for the elite.
 Take lobster, for example: once dismissed as “poor man’s food,” it’s now a high-end dining staple.

 So, before dismissing a dish as strange, why not embrace the adventure?
-You might just discover your new favorite meal—or at least a great story to tell.
+You might just discover your new favorite meal or at least a great story to tell.
 After all, isn’t that what travel and eating! is all about?

 Would you dare to try some of the world’s most unusual foods?
 Let us know in the comments!

-Silkworm Larvae in South Korea
+Silkworm Larvae in South Korea: Traditional Korean Street Food (Bundaegi)

 One of the most unusual foods I’ve ever eaten was silkworm larvae, aka bundaegi, in South Korea.
 You can find it canned in most supermarkets but old women cook it on the street in giant vats of a fragrant brow broth.
 They smell worse than they look and they don’t look too appetizing but they taste surprisingly nutty.
 If you can get past the smell they taste surprisingly not bad.
 I wouldn’t say they are delicious masheketa but they are definitely a good source of protein and dirt cheap!
-So be sure to give them a try when you visit South Korea
+So be sure to put the cup up to your mouth and drink in these bugs when you visit South KoreaContributed by Mike of Live Travel Teach.

 A plate of silkworm larvae eaten in S. Korea

 We knew the moment we arrived in Cusco, Peru that we’d have to decide whether we wanted to try the local specialities of the Andes: alpaca and guinea pig.
+It was fairly easy to say yes to the first, as we treated it like mutton.
+But the latter was a much more difficult decision.

 A cooked Cuy or guinea pig on a plate almost intact except for the head